trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --chain.allowUnlimitedContractSize=true
     ```

-Allows unlimited contract sizes while debugging.
+Indicate whether to allow unlimited contract sizes while debugging.
 When set to `true`, Ganache behaves
 differently than in production environments.

 The default is `false`.